 Next, feminists fought for legal independence, equal opportunities in employment, and reproductive rights; this fight is still ongoing.

 In STEM, feminists have been advocating for recognition of women’s contributions to science and trying to boost the number of women joining STEM fields.
 The former has been somewhat more successful.
 We now recognize the contributions of Jocelyn Bell Burnell, Rosalind Franklin, Lise Meitner, and numerous others.
 The 2020 Nobel Prize in Chemistry was awarded to Emmanuelle Charpentier and Jennifer Doudna for the discovery of CRISPR gene editing technology, the first time the prize has been awarded to two women.
 Today, there are 60 women who have been awarded a Nobel Prize out of the more than 900 recipients.

 While both men and women are working tirelessly to make advances in science, women’s contributions are often forgotten while men receive recognition.
 There is a name for this phenomenon: the Matilda Effect.

 The Matilda Effect

-Many have heard of “publish or perish”, but women face further challenges even after they publish.
-Research has shown that abstracts written by male authors are seen to be of greater quality than abstracts written by women 1.
-Interestingly, males also tend to under-estimate academic performance of their female classmates in undergraduate classroom setting 2.
+Many have heard of “publish or perish”.
+But women face further challenges even after they publish.
+Research has shown that abstracts written by male authors are seen to be of greater quality than abstracts written by women1.
+Interestingly, men also tend to underestimate the academic performance of their female classmates in an undergraduate classroom setting2.